gnaudio/jabra-browser-integration/README.md

 It is possible to mass deploy the required client side software, in order to remove any client side.

-1. Push the Windows installer file `JabraChromeHost0.5.msi` to the clients using your compagny IT deployment tools, i.e. Microsoft System Center Configuration Manager, IBM Tivoli and Symantec Altiris
+1. Push the Windows installer file `JabraChromeHost0.5.msi` to the clients using your compagny IT deployment tools, i.e. Microsoft System Center Configuration Manager, IBM Tivoli or Symantec Altiris

 2. Push a Registry key to the clients.
 This could be done by using [Group Policy](https://msdn.microsoft.com/en-us/library/bb742376.aspx) or SCCM.